SolidWallOfCode/txn_box/doc/future.en.rst

    list such that capture groups in the regular expression can be extracted via numbered extractors.
    E.g. "{2}" is replaced by the second capture group.
 Groups that do not exist or were not part of the regular expression match yield the empty string.

-deny
-   "deny:"

-   "deny: <reason>"

-    Deny the request.
-The status will be 403 and the reason "Access Denied" unless overidden.
-This is really an alias for :code:`respond: [ 403 <reason> ]` for convenience and if more control is needed use :code:`respond` directly.

-respond
-   "respond: [ <status, <reason> ]"

-    Respond immediaately to the user agent with ::code:`status` and ::code:`reason` without connecting upstream.

-redirect
-   "redirect: <string>"

-   "redirect: [ <status>, <string> ]"

-   Send a redirect response to the URL ::code:`string` without connecting to the upstream.
-By default the status is 302.

 call
    "call: <plugin>"